-The same goes for acts of meaning.
-All of our reasoning, including the very form of the process, originates in what is “given” to us in perceptual judgments.
+All of our reasoning originates in what is “given” to us in perceptual judgments.
 Every such judgment is ‘the result of a process’ which is ‘not controllable and therefore not fully conscious’ (EP2:227).
 Consciousness takes up the task of controlling the process, domesticating it, harnessing a ‘logical energy’ which is originally wild.
 In its Firstness it is spontaneous and free, and yet the very origin of self-control.
 Logic as the ethic of inquiry is the heart of self-control in the use of symbols, but is grounded in a process continuous with direct perception, even with creation.

 A consciousness for which the world is “self-evident,” that finds the world “already constituted” and present even within consciousness itself, absolutely chooses neither its being nor its manner of being.

 What then is freedom?
 To be born is to be simultaneously born of the world and to be born into the world.
 The world is always already constituted, but also never completely constituted.
 In the first relation we are solicited, in the second we are open to an infinity of possibilities.…

 We choose our world and the world chooses us.— Merleau-Ponty (1945, 527)

 There's a split in the infinitive from to have to have been to will be.[next]— Finnegans Wake, 271